 The Woven Child

-This book provides a comprehensive overview of French-American Louise Bourgeois' fabric works from the last two decades of the world-renowned artist's career.
-The fabric works emerged when Bourgeois (1911-2010) began to incorporate scraps of clothing into her art and later expanded with other textiles, such as bed linen, handkerchiefs and tapestries and needlepoint.
-Louise Bourgeois is in Louisiana's collection and has exhibited at the museum several times - among other things the characteristic, psychologically powerful, spider sculptures.
+This book provides a comprehensive overview of French-American Louise Bourgeois's works of fabric from the last two decades of the world-renowned artist's career.
+The works of fabric emerged when Bourgeois (1911-2010) began incorporating clothing scraps into her art and later expanded to include other textiles, such as bed linen, handkerchiefs, and tapestries and needlepoint.
+Louise Bourgeois is in the Louisiana collection and has exhibited at the museum several times – including her characteristic, psychologically powerful, spider sculptures.

-In the context of her works in clothing and fabric, Bourgeois has said: "I've always had a fascination with the sewing needle, the magical power of the needle.
+In the context of her works in clothing and fabric, Bourgeois has said: "I have always had a fascination with the sewing needle, the magical power of the needle.
 The needle is used to repair damage.
-It's a demand for forgiveness."
+It is a demand for forgiveness."

-Louise Bourgeois' work is full of autobiography, father disputes, painful experiences from life as a child and as a woman.
+Louise Bourgeois's work is full of autobiography, confrontations with her father, painful experiences from life as a child and as a woman.
 It revolves around confinement, surveillance and nightmares.
-Experiences that just won't let go and which are apparently close to the traumatic, like a psychotherapeutic bond alley.
+Experiences that just won't let go and which are apparently close to the traumatic, like a psychotherapeutic dead end.

 Dimensions: H: 28 x W: 24 cm, stapled